Rosmy Pol Rojas, Ph.D.

 INSIGHTS:

-• A book or movie that made an impact on you?: El infinito en un junco, by Irene Vallejo, for its reflection on the power of the written word and its ability to transcend time.
+• A book or movie that left a mark on you: Papyrus: The Invention of Books in the Ancient World (El infinito en un junco), by Irene Vallejo, for its reflection on the power of the written word and its capacity to transcend time.

-• A person you deeply admire?: Nelson Mandela, for his ethical leadership, resilience, and consistency between values and actions.
+• A person you deeply admire: Nelson Mandela, for his ethical leadership, his resilience, and the consistency between values and actions.

-• A fear you learned to transform?: The fear of not meeting others' expectations.
-Accepting strengths and vulnerabilities allowed for greater coherence and personal balance.
+• A fear you learned to transform: The fear of not meeting others' expectations.
+Accepting strengths and vulnerabilities allowed for greater consistency and personal balance.

 Staff